philjhale/opa-terraform-cloud-build-config/README.md

 }
 ```

-Edit `sample-bucket.tf` to add a team label.
+Edit `storage.tf` to add a team label.

 ```
 labels = {